STEM Internship and Research Opportunities

 Chicago Botanic Garden - REU: The Chicago Botanic Garden, with colleagues from partner institutions, hosts a 10-week summer research experience.
 This program offers undergraduate participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
 Travel, room and board, and research costs are covered by the program.
 Participants also receive a $5,000 stipend.
-Deadline is Feb.
-1, 2018.

 Shedd Aquarium: You’ll learn from the pros.
 Our internships offer specific, in-depth experiences to college students interested in aquarium-related careers.
 Duration varies with the program, and preference is given to students currently enrolled in a degree program.
 We do require that applicants for Animal Care Internships be at least 18 years old.
-Summer 2018 internships will be posted in February.

 Public Horticulture Internship: The Morton Arboretum’s Center for Tree Science offers four summer fellowships to students who are interested in pursuing a career in urban ecology.
 They consider current undergraduate candidates with strong academic backgrounds and an interest in topics such as tree biology, urban biodiversity, urban forestry, arboriculture, root biology, soil science, forest ecology, genetics, informatics, plant systematics, pathology, entomology, tree conservation, and restoration ecology.
-Application review will begin on Feb.
-1, 2018, and will be accepted until positions are filled.

 Center for Tree Science - Undergraduate Research Fellowship: Undergraduate research fellows at Morton Arboretum engage in a 10-week summer course that trains students in the scientific process by completing an independent research project, including question development, study design, data collection and analysis, and final presentation to several audiences.
 Students work directly with individual mentors who will advise and guide them through the entire process.
 This fellowship is open to first and second year undergraduate students.
-Applications are accepted from Jan.
-1 through Feb.
-23, 2018.

 Abbot Labs: Every year we host hundreds of interns from the world’s leading universities.
 Successful interns have demonstrated academic excellence, strong leadership, communication skills and technical excellence in their respective fields.
 Interns have the opportunity to work in functions that include engineering, science, finance, information technology and marketing.
 Our internships offer flexible 10 to 12-week assignments during the summer, adjusted to your academic calendar and the needs of individual businesses.
 Deadlines are site specific.